The Rule of 40 Explained

 The mechanics: if you grow 50% but burn 20% of revenue in FCF, you score 30 — below threshold.
 If you grow 30% and generate 15% FCF margin, you score 45 — healthy.
 If you grow 70% and break even, you score 70 — exceptional.

-Find growth and FCF benchmarks by sector in the SaaS Metrics Glossary.
+Find complete metrics breakdowns and definitions in the SaaS Metrics Glossary arrow_outward.

 When Growth Beats Profitability

-In low interest rate environments (2010–2021), the net present value of future cash flows was barely discounted.
-A dollar of revenue ten years from now was nearly as valuable as one today.
-In this environment, growth compounds faster than profitability expands, and the market assigns exponentially higher multiples to faster growers.
+In low interest rate environments, the net present value of future cash flows is barely discounted.
+A dollar of revenue ten years from now is nearly as valuable as one today.
+In this expansionary macro environment, growth compounds faster than profitability expands, and the market assigns exponentially higher multiples to faster-growing platforms.

-Stage also matters: at sub-$50M ARR, a company has not yet proven its business model at scale.
-Slowing down growth to improve FCF margins at this stage destroys option value without creating enough cash flow to compensate.
-High growth demonstrates product-market fit and allows the company to reach a scale where margins naturally improve through operating leverage.
+Stage also dictates the priority: at sub-$50M ARR, a SaaS platform has not yet fully saturated its market.
+Slowing down growth to improve FCF margins at this stage destroys option value without generating sufficient cash flows to justify the trade-off.
+High growth demonstrates product-market fit and drives the scale where profitability naturally improvements through operational maturity.

-See how operating leverage works in the Operating Leverage guide.
+See how operating leverage works in the Operating Leverage Guide arrow_outward.

 When Profitability Beats Growth

-When rates rise and capital becomes scarce, investors discount future cash flows more heavily.
-A profitable business at 15% growth is no longer boring — it generates real cash today, requires no external financing, and can survive a market downturn without dilution.
+When capital costs rise and liquidity contracts, investors discount future cash flows heavily.
+A highly profitable business at 15% growth is no longer deemed boring; it produces tangible cash yield today, requires no external dilutive capital, and is resilient in market downturns.

-Above $200M ARR, growth is also harder to sustain at high rates.
-The law of large numbers means even a fast-growing company faces natural deceleration.
-At this stage, a company that can generate 25% FCF margins while growing 20% is worth more (in many environments) than one growing 35% with –10% FCF.
+Above $200M ARR, high growth rates become geometrically harder to sustain.
+The law of large numbers enforces natural deceleration.
+At this scale, a business generating 25% FCF margins while growing 20% is often assigned a higher multiple than a peer growing 35% with –10% cash burn.

 Rule of 40 vs. EV/NTM Multiple

-Research from multiple SaaS investors consistently shows that Rule of 40 score explains 60–70% of the variance in EV/Revenue multiples across public SaaS companies.
-The relationship is roughly:
+Research from multiple leading SaaS investors consistently proves that the Rule of 40 score explains 60–70% of the variance in Enterprise Value to NTM Revenue multiples.
+High-efficiency compounders are rewarded with premium valuations:

 Live FCF Margin Benchmarks by Sector